menu

 People

-The SUNY Brockport neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the SUNY Brockport neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+Of note is NeighborhoodScout's research finding that the SUNY Brockport neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the SUNY Brockport community truly stands out from the rest in this regard.

-Also, one of the really interesting characteristics about the SUNY Brockport neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+In addition, one of the really interesting characteristics about the SUNY Brockport neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 0.8% of college-friendly places to live in the state of New York.
+For each of these reasons, the neighborhood is rated among the top 0.0% of college-friendly places to live in the state of New York.

 Modes of Transportation

-More people in SUNY Brockport choose to walk to work each day (50.5%) than almost any neighborhood in America.
+More people in SUNY Brockport choose to walk to work each day (53.5%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

 Real Estate

 Three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The SUNY Brockport neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
-In fact, 72.9% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 99.8% of America's neighborhoods.
+In fact, 73.3% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 99.8% of America's neighborhoods.

-In addition, 99.5% of the real estate in the SUNY Brockport neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+In addition, 100.0% of the real estate in the SUNY Brockport neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

 Occupations

-There are more people living in the SUNY Brockport neighborhood employed as sales and service workers (45.5%) than almost any neighborhood in the country.
+There are more people living in the SUNY Brockport neighborhood employed as sales and service workers (53.4%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

 Migration / Stability

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the SUNY Brockport neighborhood.
-In the SUNY Brockport neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.7% of U.S. Neighborhoods.
+In the SUNY Brockport neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.9% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 The Neighbors